Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 RNA polymerase is only capable of catalyzing the process of elongation.

-It associates transiently with initiation-factor
+It associates transiently with the initiation factor

-(a) and terminator factor
+(a) and the terminator factor

-(b), to initiate and terminate the transcription, respectively.
+(b) to initiate and terminate the transcription, respectively.
 Thus, catalyzing all three steps.

 (i) The split gene arrangements represent an ancient feature of the genome.